 You will need to thaw the puff pastry first.
 For this recipe in particular, I used puff pastry squares that were approximately 5×5 inches each.

-Preheat the oven to 400F.
+Then, preheat the oven to 400F/200C.

-Serve warm or cold.
 They are great even the next day, but I assure you, you will not have any leftovers.
 They are delicious!

 Or maybe you want to join The Bossy Kitchen community group where you can share your creations made from this blog or from other sources.
 Everyone is welcome to join!

 - 1 package (17.3 oz) Puff Pastry Sheets thawed

 - 1 large egg for the cheese mixture

 - 1 large egg for brushing the pastries

 - Optional: 2-4 tablespoons fresh dill or 1 teaspoon dried dill

 Defrost the puff pastry for about 40-45 minutes and use it while still cold.